FaTaL0x45/ShellGen/README.md

 An example for using:
 - `shellgen --lhost 10.10.12.3 --lport 1234 --shell netcat`

+Now, available in **version 1.3** it will let you know when executin if there is a new update or not.
+Also, you can pass the name of your interface you would like to use instead of having to give the IP.
+Yes, you can use both but much easy if you gave the interface name.

+Example: `./shellgen --lhost eth0 --lport 4444 -s powershell`

 To request an improvement or new feature:
 - Create an [issue](https://github.com/realagentwhite/ShellGen/issues/new) and mark as `enhancement`